 However, my kids NEED to be out and about.
 They thrive being in groups and surrounded by other kids.
 They love to go exploring and need peer-to-peer interaction.

 Gasp!
 Yes, my homeschooled kids don’t want to be around each other 24/7.
 They also fight.
 I promise you—this is normal.
 Come to my house and see!

 Here’s how we are approaching homeschool middle school:

 - Interest-led science.
 Documentaries, experiences, books, field trips.

 - CNN10.
 A politically neutral, daily current events program that we love to watch together and discuss.

 - Survivor-themed monthly geography club.
 We are studying a handful of locations where the popular television show has been filmed over the past 18 years.
-We meet once a month with our group to discuss the countries, have food, and do Survivor-style challenges that the kids create.
+We meet once a month with our geography club to discuss the countries, have food, and do Survivor-style challenges that the kids create.

 - Teen book club.
 My oldest selected five books he was willing to read (Yes, I let him choose all the titles.
 Thank you, Brave Writer!) and we will meet every other month with out book club to discuss, have themed-snacks and activities and make connections.
 It’s a win-win!

 - Interactive online book clubs for the twins via Literary Adventures for Kids

 - Math tutoring.
 My mother-in-law is tutoring my oldest son in math via Zoom.
 She was a math teacher for over 30 years and is jumping in to fill a gap.